xdsherman/Double-HaFu-Correct-Score/README.md

 ### 3) Back testing

 Use the result from 24/05/2020 to 20/10/2020, total 119 matchest to test the result.
 The strategy is to buy the highest 20 cominations every time, costing $200 each time ($10 per unit).
+Result in soccer record.xlsx

 Cost: \\$23800 (\\$119*200)